-This is the time of year you should be looking through your bags of stored potatoes to see if they are still healthy.
+After harvest you should be looking through your bags of stored potatoes to see if they are still healthy.
 You should remove any rotted tubers so that the rot does not spread to the healthy ones.
 You might find tubers with sunken areas on the tuber surface but the tuber is still firm.

 When you split open this tuber you might find that the rot is chestnut brown in colour and is spreading in to the centre of the tuber.
-This is what happens when the blight spores on the leaves and stems is washed off the foliage into the soil where they can infect the developing potatoes.
+This is what happens when the blight spores on the leaves and stems are washed off the foliage into the soil where they can infect the developing potatoes.

 Also if you dump the rotted potatoes into a convenient ditch or rubbish tip, infected sprouts can develop.
-The motto is ‘bin or burn’
+The motto is ‘bin or burn’.

 Sometimes the blight allows soft rot bacteria to penetrate the potato to give a smelly, dissolving mass.
 Not a pretty sight.